bNobo/needabreak/readme.md

 ![Task bar icon](https://nabr.blob.core.windows.net/nab/settings.jpg)

 # Get started
 The project is a WPF application targetting .Net Framework 4.5.2.
-All you need is a copy of Visual Studio or Visual Studio Code in order to build it.
+All you need is a copy of Visual Studio Community in order to build it.
 Once started, the application creates a coffee cup icon in the task bar to manifest its presence and permits user to interract with it.
 Just click on the coffee cup to open the application menu.